Race Day is April 29, 2018. Runners must register online.

 Medical & Emergency Plan

-Please complete the medical and emergency information on the back of your bib number with a ballpoint or other waterproof pen – this is very important.
-Medical Staff members will be ready to assist you at any time.
-Radio communications personnel will be positioned with medical personnel at intervals along the course.
+Please complete the medical and emergency information on the back of your bib number with a waterproof pen – this is very important.
+Medical staff will be ready to assist you at any time.
+Radio personnel will be positioned with medical at intervals along the course.
 Volunteers at fluid stations are able to assist in finding the nearest radio communicator.
 Medical personnel will have Vaseline and administer first aid.

-The Medical Staff and Marathon Officials have the right to withdraw any runner from the race who appears in distress or at risk.
-There will be a fully equipped Medical Facility at the Finish Line, staffed by a team of professionals until around 3pm.
-If you have a health or medical problem at the Finish Line, you will be directed to the Medical Area.
+Race and Medical staff have the right to withdraw any runner from the race who appears in distress or at risk.
+There will be a fully equipped Medical Facility at the Finish Line, staffed by a team of professionals.
 Please cooperate if you are asked to go for a checkup.
 Only runners requiring medical assistance will be permitted in the Medical Area.
 If you feel as if you need help at any point, please ask for it!

 Race Day Cancellation, Race Alteration Policy & Weather Policy

-It is the primary goal of the Oklahoma City Memorial Marathon to provide and ensure a safe event for participants, volunteers and community people alike.
-We will be diligent in not exposing the participants, the volunteers or the community at large to any undue risk in the production and/or execution of the event.
-We understand the commitment the participants have made in entering the race, however, the decisions regarding race cancellations and/or alterations will be based on the larger community safety as well as the participants.
+It is our goal to provide a safe event for participants, volunteers and our community.
+We will be diligent in not exposing anyone to any undue risk in the production and/or execution of the event.
+We understand the commitment the participants have made, however, decisions regarding race cancellations and/or alterations will be based only on participant safety.
 Moreover, if community resources are threatened, we will act to protect them from unnecessary stress.

-When weather conditions or other physical conditions present a danger to the participants as a whole, the Oklahoma City Memorial Marathon officials maintain the right to cancel the race.
-Less threatening conditions could cause alteration of the race and/or the race course or length of the race to further ensure participant, volunteer and community safety.
-The conditions fall under the “Act of God” – and will not result in refunding of any race entry fee or future race credits.
-The staging of an event of this magnitude places large financial burden on the Oklahoma City Memorial Marathon organization prior to the event date.
-Thus, in the event of a forced race cancellation or alteration, it is probable that the financial impact on the race would not be any different than if the race was held without compromise.
+When weather conditions or other physical conditions present a danger to the participants as a whole, we maintain the right to cancel the race.
+Less threatening conditions could cause alteration of the race, course or length of the race to further ensure your safety.
+The conditions fall under the “Act of God” – and will not result in refunding of race entry fees.
+The staging of an event of this magnitude places large financial burden on the organization prior to the event date.

-The Memorial Marathon has contracted with Perry Weather Consultants to monitor our localized venue, at a street-level resolution, for all types of severe weather and any associated risks.
-We will monitor the temperature, wind, humidity, wet-bulb temperature, rain, lightning and any form of severe weather and then relay it to you and put it at your fingertips.
-Since we have experienced one form of weather on one part of the course and sun at another mile marker, this will allow us to communicate the weather along the course as it’s happening.
+We have contracted with Perry Weather Consultants to monitor the course, at a street-level resolution, for all types of weather associated risks.
+We will monitor the temperature, wind, humidity, wet-bulb temperature, rain, lightning and any form of severe weather and communicate it with our participants.
 We believe this will offer our runners a unique service that redefines how we look at the weather forecast on Race Day.